Air consists of nitrogen. Revolutionary change in air composition

 The air in these places has a pleasant aroma and has beneficial properties for the body.
 This explains why children's health camps and various sanatoriums are located near forests, in the mountains or on the sea coast.

 You can enjoy fresh air only away from the city.
-For this reason, many people buy summer cottages outside the village.
-Some move to a temporary or permanent place of residence in the village, build houses there.
-This is especially true for families with small children.
-People are leaving because the air in the city is heavily polluted.
+For this reason, many people buy summer cottages outside settlement.
+Some move to a temporary or permanent residence in the village and build houses there.
+Families with small children do this especially often.
+People are leaving because the air in the city is highly polluted.

 Fresh air pollution problem

-In the modern world, the problem of environmental pollution is especially relevant.
-The work of modern factories, enterprises, nuclear power plants, cars has a negative impact on nature.
-They emit harmful substances into the atmosphere that pollute the atmosphere.
-Therefore, very often people in urban areas experience a lack of fresh air, which is very dangerous.
+IN modern world pollution problem environment is especially relevant.
+The work of modern factories, enterprises, nuclear power plants, and automobiles has a negative impact on nature.
+They release into the atmosphere harmful substances that pollute the atmosphere.
+Therefore, very often people in urban areas experience a shortage of fresh air, which is very dangerous.

-A serious problem is heavy air inside a poorly ventilated room, especially if there are computers and other equipment in it.
-Being present in such a place, a person can begin to suffocate from a lack of air, he has pain in his head, weakness occurs.
+Heavy air inside a poorly ventilated room is a serious problem, especially if it contains computers and other equipment.
+Being in such a place, a person may begin to suffocate from lack of air, develop pain in the head, and become weak.

-According to statistics compiled by the World Health Organization, about 7 million human deaths per year are associated with the absorption of polluted outdoor and indoor air.
+According to statistics compiled by the World Health Organization, about 7 million human deaths per year are associated with the absorption of polluted air outdoors and indoors.

 Harmful air is considered one of the main causes of such a terrible disease as cancer.
-So say organizations involved in the study of cancer.
+This is what organizations involved in the study of cancer say.

 Therefore, it is necessary to take preventive measures.